Cher: Physical appearance

-Social media presence
+Social media

 Cher's social media presence has been noted for its unconventional and candid style.
 Time named Cher "Twitter's most outspoken (and beloved) commentator", while The New York Times J Wortham highlighted her authenticity, contrasting it with the heavily curated online personas typical of celebrity accounts.
 Wortham described Cher as "an outlier, perhaps the last unreconstructed high-profile Twitter user", whose posts combine "nakedness and honesty" that is "rarely celebrated" in mainstream culture.
 Similarly, The Guardians Monica Heisey described Cher's Twitter account as "a jewel in the bizarro crown of the internet", noting, "While many celebrities use Twitter for carefully crafted self-promotion, Cher just lets it all hang out."
 Journalists have also remarked on her frequent use of emojis, which Cher has linked to her dyslexia, describing them as intuitive tools for visualizing emotions.